 The story of Hama

-When there was a greater demand for tube beads than the producers at the time could meet, Malte Haaning decided to enter this production.
+As there was a greater demand for tube beads than the producers at the time could meet, Malte Haaning decided to enter this production.

 The company was transformed into an A/S in 1992.
 After Malte Haaning's death in 1999, his youngest daughter Lene Haaning was appointed director and a new board was appointed.